More Expressive Attention with Negative Weights: Enhanced Expressiveness of : A Mechanistic Interpretability Perspective

 $\text{SH}_{9.11}$ assigns a large weight to the $S$ tokens, with its OV matrix~\cite{elhage2021mathematical} generating a vector that opposes the representation of $S$'s embedding.
 Given that the function of the OV matrix is determined by the trained parameters, $\text{SH}_{9.11}$ also eliminates $IO$s due to its non-negative attention weights toward them.
 This is supported by Pearson correlation coefficient of $-0.21$ between the attention weights and the inner product, suggesting a weak to medium correlation.
 As a result, the non-negative nature of the softmax attention weights limits the performance on the IOI task.

 In contrast, $\text{CH}_{9.4}$ assigns negative weights to $S$, effectively eliminating it while assigning minimal weights to $IO$s.
 Even if an $IO$ is assigned with a negative weight, we contend that the OV matrix in $\text{CH}_{9.4}$ is relieved from deletion to perform post-processing such as refinement or modification, and thus retains $IO$s.
 Evidence for this claim comes from the eigenvalue positivity\footnote{Defined in the ``Summarizing OV/QK Matrices'' section in ~\cite{elhage2021mathematical}} for the OV matrices in two heads.
-The eigenvalue positivity, which indicates the OV matrix's tendency toward copying (close to 1), deletion (close to -1), or abstract post-processing such as refinement or modification (close to 0), is 0.78 for $\text{CH}_{9.4}$ and -0.95 for $\text{SH}_{9.11}$.
-Additionally, the low Pearson correlation coefficient of $0.13$ between the attention weights and the inner product suggests little to no correlation between these two variables.
-As a result, $IO$s are not under ``friendly fire'' from $\text{CH}_{9.4}$.
+The eigenvalue positivity, which indicates the OV matrix's tendency toward copying (close to 1), deletion (close to -1), or abstract post-processing such as refinement or modification (close to 0), is 0.78 for $\text{CH}_{9.4}$ and -0.95 for $\text{SH}_{9.11}$, with the absolute value of $\text{CH}_{9.4}$'s eigenvalue positivity being smaller, indicating fewer contextual operations.
+Additionally, the low Pearson correlation coefficient of $0.13$ between the attention weights and the inner product suggests little to no correlation between these two variables; that is, $IO$s are hardly eliminated by $\text{CH}_{9.4}$.